Kenya

 • It’s the only Wildlife Park in the world that’s located within the boundaries of a capital city!

-• The park has black rhinos, considered to be an endangered species.
+• The park is home to black rhinos, which are considered an endangered species.

 • It serves as a major rhino sanctuary for breeding and restocking other parks across Kenya.